 Bankruptcy & Restructuring for Businesses

-For many reasons, businesses often find themselves buried in debt.
-When this happens the business faces a hostile and uncertain situation as angry creditors, worried owners, doubting customers, and a damaged brand combine to make life tough.
-The company can try and save itself by filing for bankruptcy protection under Chapter 11, which allows the business to reorganize itself and pay off its debts over a period of time or file a Chapter 7 liquidation proceeding.
+When a business finds itself buried in debt it often faces angry creditors, worried owners, doubting customers, and a damaged brand.
+Combined, these make life tough.
+The company can try to reorganize and save itself by filing for bankruptcy protection under Chapter 11 or by filing a Chapter 7 liquidation proceeding.

-Businesses that are potentially profitable, but are struggling for one or more reasons can opt for Chapter 11 business bankruptcy filing.
+Businesses that are potentially profitable, but are struggling can opt for a Chapter 11 corporate bankruptcy filing.
 The business must file their financial statements and a reorganization plan.
-The reorganization plan is voted on and must be approved or disapproved by its creditors.
-If approved, then the business must discharge its debts in accordance with the existing plan while carrying on with its business.
-When the plan is finished, the business becomes debt-free.
-Also, a sole proprietor can opt for Chapter 13 bankruptcy filing, which might be more effective than a Chapter 11.
+A committee of creditors will vote to approve or disapprove the reorganization plan.
+If approved, the business must discharge its debts in accordance with the plan while carrying on with its business.
+Once the plan is carried out to completion, the business becomes debt-free.

-On the other hand, if a business feels that it can no longer continue because a host of factors have completely eroded its profitability and debt-repayment capacity, then it may opt for a Chapter 7 business bankruptcy filing.
-Chapter 7 bankruptcy is business liquidation.
-A bankruptcy trustee sells the business’ assets and uses the sales proceeds to pay the creditors.
-Once the creditors are paid off, the business ceases to exist, unless it is a sole proprietorship.
+On the other hand, if a business feels that it can no longer continue because its profitability and debt repayment capacity have been completely eroded it may opt for a Chapter 7 business liquidation filing under the US Bankruptcy Code.
+Under Chapter 7 a bankruptcy trustee sells the business’ assets and uses the sales proceeds to pay the creditors.
+Once the creditors are paid off the business ceases to exist.

-Though a business bankruptcy filing should be considered as the last resort, the process is complex and should not be undertaken without consulting an attorney.
-There may be other viable options to bankruptcy.
-Dworken & Bernstein can help you and your company understand your legal position, determinate your alternatives, and help you successfully work through the bankruptcy process.
+A corporate bankruptcy filing should be considered as the last resort.
+The process is complex and should not be undertaken without consulting an attorney.
+Dworken & Bernstein can help you and your company understand your legal position, determinate your alternatives, and guide you in successfully work through the bankruptcy process.

 Bankruptcy Filings Attorneys